ShreyamMaity/MaidenLands/README.md

 *Initially I would require a humble amount of **1000$ US Dollars**, donations can be made using direct bank deposit or by becoming a patreon, both will earn rewards.*
 *Benefits of contributing will be*

-1. Access to Proprietary tools.
+1. Access to Proprietary tools ( AI, Story editor and Quest editor ).
-2. On demand tools
+2. On demand tools.

-Contact me at.
+3. On demand game mechanics.

+**donations can be made by direct bank deposists**

+**or by becoming a patreon**

+**a kick starter campaign is soon comming.....**

+Contacts.
 ObaidurRehman164@gmail.com